High Court in Pakistan restores ECP order stripping Imran Khan's party of ‘bat’ electoral symbol | Politics

 - Pakistan

-The party challenged the verdict in the Peshawar High Court which on December 26 suspended the ECP's declaration of the PTI's intra-party polls as unconstitutional as well as the subsequent revocation of the party's iconic symbol.
+The party, founded by Khan, a cricketer-turned-politician, challenged the verdict in the Peshawar High Court which on December 26 suspended the ECP's declaration of the PTI's intra-party polls as unconstitutional as well as the subsequent revocation of the party's iconic symbol.
 The election commission challenged the high court verdict.

 Anwar claimed that all parties, except the PPP, hatched a conspiracy to keep the PTI out of the electoral battle.
 He further asserted that the Constitution mandated free and fair elections.